top of page

 Priya's most significant work in university and/or community education is a program called The Island Sessions (Las Sesiones Isleñas), a public education initiative based in San Juan, Puerto Rico.
 Created by Priya in 2017, The Island Sessions is a course taught every spring to postgraduate students studying at public universities not only in Puerto Rico, but also other islands around the world.
 (It is open to any interested activists as well.)

-Focusing primarily on the issues of climate geopolitics, disaster capitalism and the beach tourism industry (and their historical antecedents), the course is intended to foster knowledge and solidarity among students and environmental activists on islands in the Caribbean and Mediterranean Seas, as well as the Pacific and Indian Oceans.
+Focusing primarily on the issues of climate geopolitics, disaster capitalism and the beach tourism industry (and their historical antecedents), the course is intended to foster knowledge and solidarity among students and environmental activists on islands.
 The program provides a rare opportunity for young people to connect over shared environmental challenges and hopes.
 Music plays a key role in the Island Sessions, aiding in the rare service which this course provides: the creation of a shared space which negotiates, and transcends, both real and political and cultural borders.

 Between the years of 2017 and 2019, the program consisted of weekly co-curricular discussions for postgrad students, which in turn led to a series of music- and mindfulness-based marine education activities for public elementary schools.
 From 2020 to 2024, The Island Sessions developed into biweekly conversations between island studies faculty based in Puerto Rico, the US, Spain, Germany, and the UK about the global history of coastal zones.
 In 2025, the Island Sessions will return as a consortium course which will bring these two streams together.
 It will engage professors and students from Puerto Rico, St. Croix, and elsewhere to discuss an urgent issue which unites us all: the rapid and terrifying influx of luxury real estate investment on coastal zones (and the displacement of people and abuse of land that this has led to) in the aftermath of natural disasters.